Last Updated on 9 months by DIARYNIGRACIA

 At night, no bullfrogs croaked outside the door, no flying cockroaches.
 All I heard was my finger typing that taps echoed softly against these concrete walls.
 No cloud of smoke from the mosquito coil under or near your bed.

-In my solitary confinement of years living here, my life is circumscribed by within this four closed walled room, between the highway and silent street.
+In my solitary confinement of years living here, my life is circumscribed by these four closed walled rooms, between the highway and silent street.
 I live my life.

 From here I discovered the word SERENDIPITOUS.